 The Bible clearly teaches that water baptism is important in the life of a follower of Jesus because it is God’s way for a person to go public with their decision to follow Jesus.
 It is a statement to family, friends & the church that a person has chosen to begin a relationship with Jesus Christ & desires to live his/her life in a way that pleases God.
 It is important to understand that baptism does not make us followers of Jesus.
 Becoming a follower of Jesus is only possible as we confess our sins to God; express our belief that Jesus is the Son of God, died on the cross & rose again from the dead three days later; commit to follow His teachings & live them out in our daily lives; & as we pray & express to Jesus our heartfelt desire to become one of His followers.

-- Children 12 years of age and under are required to complete a BAPTISM WORKBOOK prior to attending the Baptism Orientation Class.
+Please note that Children 12 years of age and under are required to complete a BAPTISM WORKBOOK prior to attending the Baptism Orientation Class.
 The workbook is available by emailing or calling Amanda Myers, Director of Children's Ministries, at 717.762.7147 x231.

 When should I be baptized?